zdj649150499/Presto_GPU/README.md

 In this version, `prepsubband` ,`accelsearch`, and `prepfold` can work with the option `-cuda` on a GPU device.

-We added a new `prepcache`, which can generate an cache file and  greatly accelerate the speed of `prepsubband` and `prepfold`.
+We added a new `prepcache`, which can generate a cache file and  greatly accelerate the speed of `prepsubband` and `prepfold`.

 Using `accelsearchlist1` or `accelsearchlistm` to process`.dat.list` files can save a lot of memory processing time.